 I used a carrier for our walk as the trails can have rocks, roots and are not super stroller friendly.
 You CAN however use a stroller at the farm and the surrounding picnic areas.
 There is no charge for visiting the farm (except for parking), but you’ll probably be tempted to buy a pony ride or some fresh produce at the little market.
 (Check the summer hours of operation before going, I don’t think the produce market is open everyday.
 You can click on the “visite à la ferme” on the activities page.)

 There are lifeguards and the water quality is measured weekly.
 There are some trees for shade and boulders and benches to sit on.
-You are not allowed to eat or drink on the beach (Ya, try telling that to kids, argh), but there are picnic areas as well as porta-potties nearby; or a few minutes walk is Chalet Gohier with a small restaurant and bathrooms.
+You are not allowed to eat or drink on the beach (Ya, try telling that to kids, argh), but there are picnic areas as well as porta-potties nearby, or a few minutes walk is Chalet Gohier with a small restaurant and bathrooms.
+NEW IN 2021 is a casse-croûte offering snacks from Thursdays to Sundays.

 FOR WINTER: Go to the chalet d’accueil for free sledding.
 (Parking not included of course).
 You can also rent skis, snowshoes, and sleds.
 See HERE for rates.